firmly believe that our students want to learn, and it has been proven that

 the high technology of advanced composites has been used in the

-aerospace industry only for the last fifty years.
+aerospace industry only for the last sixty years.
 The applications

 are becoming diverse ranging from aircraft structures and missile

 canisters to tennis racquets and fishing rods.
 The objective of